mathjax/MathJax-docs/options/accessibility.rst

 ==========================

-This extension provides support for interactive exploration of expressins within the page.
+This extension provides support for interactive exploration of expressions within the page.
 See the :ref:`accessibility` page for details about how this works.

 The `explorer` extension adds an ``explorable`` action to the